What is Sedation?

 What happens after sedation?

-• use alcohol, sleeping tablets, tobacco or recreational drugs
+Drink alcohol, take sleeping tablets, or use tobacco or recreational drugs